Ecosantos/compadreDB/README.md

 The official README of COMPADREDB follow below.
 Any questions specific about ["My Commits"](https://github.com/Ecosantos/compadreDB/tree/master/My%20commits) mail me ssantos.gabriel@gmail.com.

-Of course course, visite https://github.com/jonesor/compadreDB will be the best font of content to you learn more about COMADRE and COMPADRE.
+Of course, visite https://github.com/jonesor/compadreDB will be the best way to learn more about COMADRE and COMPADRE.

 Thanks